open-quantum-safe/www/applications/tls/index.md

 <div class="float-right"><a class="btn btn-purple" href="https://github.com/open-quantum-safe/openssl">OQS-OpenSSL <br>on Github <img src="{{ site.baseurl }}/img/logos/GitHub-Mark-Light-64px.png" style="height: 1em; padding-left: 1em; margin-bottom: -2px;"></a></div>

-Our <a href="https://github.com/open-quantum-safe/openssl">OpenSSL fork</a> implements post-quantum and hybrid key exchange and post-quantum public key authentication in TLS 1.3, and also supports post-quantum algorithms in X.509 certificate generation and S/MIME / CMS message handling.
+Our <a href="https://github.com/open-quantum-safe/openssl">OpenSSL fork</a> implements post-quantum and hybrid key exchange and post-quantum public key authentication in TLS 1.3, and also supports post-quantum algorithms in X.509 certificate generation and S/MIME / CMS message handling, all based on the current OpenSSL 1.1.1 code base.

-See the [OQS-OpenSSL README](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/README.md) for the list of supported algorithms and usage instructions.
+See the [OQS-OpenSSL README](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/README.md) for the current list of supported algorithms and usage instructions.

-### Releases
+### OpenSSL 1.1.1 releases
 {: .no_toc }

 The OQS-OpenSSL-1.1.1 series provides post-quantum algorithms in TLS 1.3, X.509, and S/MIME and is actively maintained, including regular updates to follow/merge the upstream/main OpenSSL project releases: